hallowf/GameSaveBackups-flask-static/README.md

 # Sources

-### All trademarks and registered trademarks are the property of their respective owners.
+### Disclaimer: All trademarks and registered trademarks are the property of their respective owners.